Custom Outlook views in C#, VB.NET

 Task pane dock based regions

 These sub-panes are the outermost regions that can be customized in an Explorer window.
 These areas (DockTop, DockLeft, DockRight and DockBottom) are essentially beyond the Navigation Pane, To-Do Bar and folder Outlook views.
 They match exactly how the standard Outlook task panes are created, but are even more flexible.
-However, these regions are only supported in Outlook 2007 and 2010, not 2003.
+However, these regions are only supported in Outlook 2016 - 2007, not Outlook 2003.

 Folder view pane regions

 With Add-in Express Regions, you can add sub-panes to surround any of the areas around the Oulook folder view.
 These work equally well for all folder types (Mail, Contacts, Calendar, Tasks, Notes, etc.).
 Outlook folder view regions are very useful when you want to provide the user with an alternative view of a folder, yet still preserve the main view.
 All the user has to do is navigate between the standard folder view and your regions with the navigation buttons on the region header.